One

 Here

-are some of the popular dances explained briefly.
+are a couple of the popular dances explained briefly.

 Bharat